bowen0701/docker-python3-ml/README.md

 Many people leverage dockers contributed from many others, this is convenient and efficient for us to ramp up fast.
 Nevertheless, I prefer making my own docker (almost) from scratch, from this experience I can learn a lot and acquire fundamental knowledge of docker.

-The first step is to create our Dockerfile, For details please refer to [Dockerfile](./Dockerfile).
+The first step is to create our Dockerfile; for details please refer to [Dockerfile](./Dockerfile).
 The Dockerfile is based on basic docker image for OS only, ubuntu:16.04.
 Then we install Python3's general packages, including

 - `Numpy`
 - `Scipy`